byui-cse/itm300-course/source/course/midterm.md

 * Install nginx or Apache httpd web server.
 * Configure the web service to start automatically when the EC2 instance starts.

 This will be a new server from the server we did in class.
-It needs to be configured to start automatically.
-You can do it manually or it can be done through the user data configuration when provisioning.

-For the content, you will need to clone the public GitHub repo React [github repo](https://github.com/blaineh-byu/aws-byui-lab-sample-react-site.git){:target="_blank"} into the default website directory being served for index.html.
+For the content of the website, you will need to clone the public GitHub repo React [github repo](https://github.com/blaineh-byu/aws-byui-lab-sample-react-site.git){:target="_blank"} into the default website directory being served for index.html.
 Note, you may need to run the clone command as sudo, ie. sudo git clone https://github.com/blaineh-byu/aws-byui-lab-sample-react-site.git.

 Complete the following: